canonical/iot-field-example-snaps/using-docker/README.md

 **REMEMBER**: the [docker interface](https://github.com/snapcore/snapd/blob/cdf2a1577ac7b8f98b1201b0ae5fd8f3b3d10a52/interfaces/builtin/docker_support.go#L59-L63) is potentially HIGHLY dangerous.
 It is a very permissive interface and great caution should be used before deploying the Docker snap in production.
-It is recommended to migrate from using Docker containers to placing application within snaps directly.
+It is recommended to migrate from using Docker containers to placing applications within snaps directly.